Tesla Roadster Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Tesla Roadster are $1,482 a year with full coverage.
-Comprehensive insurance costs on average $314 each year, collision costs $536, and liability coverage costs around $474.
-Buying just liability costs as low as $522 a year, with insurance for high-risk drivers costing $3,206 or more.
-16-year-old drivers receive the highest rates at $5,554 a year or more.
+U.S. average insurance rates for a Tesla Roadster are $1,482 a year with full coverage.
+Comprehensive costs approximately $314, collision insurance costs $536, and liability coverage costs around $474.
+Buying just liability costs as low as $522 a year, and insurance for high-risk drivers costs around $3,206.
+Teenage drivers pay the highest rates at up to $5,554 a year.

 Average premium for full coverage: $1,482

-Rate estimates include $500 policy deductibles, bodily injury liability limits of 30/60, and includes both medical and uninsured motorist insurance.
-Rates are averaged for all U.S. states and Roadster models.
+Rates are based on $500 policy deductibles, liability coverage up to 30/60, and includes both medical and UM/UIM coverage.
+Estimates are averaged for all U.S. states and for all Roadster models.

-For the average driver, prices range go from as low as $522 for minimum levels of liability insurance to a high rate of $3,206 for a driver who has had serious violations or accidents.
+For a driver around age 40, Tesla Roadster insurance prices range from as low as $522 for basic liability insurance to the much higher price of $3,206 for a high-risk driver policy.

-Where you live has a large influence on auto insurance rates.
-Rural areas tend to have a lower frequency of collision claims than congested cities.
+Where you live has a large influence on the price of insurance.
+Rural locations have a lower frequency of collision claims than densely populated cities.
+The example below illustrates the difference between rural and urban areas on auto insurance prices.

-These examples demonstrate why all drivers should compare prices based on a specific location and risk profile, rather than using rate averages.
+The ranges above demonstrate why everyone should compare prices using their specific location and risk profile, rather than using average rates.

 Use the form below to get customized rates for your location.